Staged on the banks of Lancashire’s stunning Ribble Estuary, the festival was the brainchild of friends Daniel Cuffe and Peter Taylor.

 Alongside those headliners have been spectacular picnic Proms-style concerts attracting classical and musical theatre royalty including Lea Salonga, Ramin Karimloo, Michael Ball, Sheridan Smith, Alfie Boe, Collabro and Jodie Prenger.

 2019 marked the 10th anniversary with headline shows from Rod Stewart, Kylie Minogue and Stereophonics.

-2022 will see ten nights of live music light up Lytham Green once again.
+2022 saw ten nights of live music light up Lytham Green.
 This tranquil beauty spot is normally reserved for dog walkers, kite flyers and family picnics but each summer it is transformed into a buzzing live music hub as artists from across the globe perform to crowds of up to 20,000 people each night.

 The 2023 line up will be announced in late 2022